PCLC at Northwell Health

 A not-for-profit health care system with a focus on community-based palliative care.
 In addition to its nine hospitals, Presbyterian’s system includes a multi-specialty medical group and a statewide health plan.
 The system is also known nationally for integrating health care financing and delivery . . .

-A palliative care inpatient consult service and an outpatient clinic in an academic medical center with hospitalist leadership.
-UCSF also specializes in pediatrics and palliative care in the home and assisted living . . .
+Multiple large palliative care inpatient consult services, an inpatient hospice service, and outpatient clinics (cancer and non-cancer) in an academic medical center and a comprehensive cancer center.
+UCSF specializes in interprofessional adult and pediatric palliative care services across inpatient, outpatient, and assisted living settings.

 UVA’s extensive palliative care program includes an office based palliative care clinic associated with an inpatient consultation service, as well as home and inpatient hospices.
 It has a large outpatient service embedded in both the oncology and heart-failure clinics.
 It is also a leader in EMR integration. . . .